-Chapter Section Policy/Para No. Full Name Organisation Details Chapter 3: Built Environment Paragraph 3.15 Robert Dunwell QARA Comments last sentence - Replace with, "Tandem" developments (Backland housing sharing a frontage house access in the horizontal plane will not be permitted.
+Chapter Section Policy/Para No. Full Name Organisation Details Chapter 3: Built Environment Paragraph 3.15 Robert Dunwell QARA Comments add, "but nevertheless each application should be considered under its own rights".

 The Plan paragraph has been removed and the Plan no longer provides substantial comment on extensions to buildings.
 Locally specific guidance will be provided in additional documents where appropriate such as the SPD5, SPD17 and Conservation Area design guides.